What is a marketing strategy and how is it different than a marketing plan?

 Weird answer, right?

 Well, it’s kind of a trick question.
 You need both.
 You need a marketing strategy and then a plan to bring that strategy to life.
+If you need some help getting that plan together, check out our marketing plan guide and template!

 WHAT'S THE DIFFERENCE BETWEEN A STRATEGY AND A PLAN?